Bookkeeping

 Notes:

-• Liabilities:Open Invoices: these are either unpaid or on an ongoing payment schedule and thus partially paid.
-These also have subdivisions, one for each supplier.
+• Liabilities:Accounts Payable: these are either unpaid invoices or invoices on an ongoing payment schedule and thus only partially paid.
+If on a payment schedule, I prefer to put these liabilities in a separate account.

 On the Income side of profit and loss: